mikeonefive/MusicLovahz/README.md

 add-song-form.js: Adds new song fields dynamically.

+audio-player.js: Audio player functionality for fetching the URLs and playing the songs in the profile cards.

 csrf-handler.js: Gets the CSRF token.

 pagination.js: Dynamically displays/handles pagination controls for the matches page.